whypam/x455-HTML5-CSS3/README.md

    - Images must have lightbox effect

 7. Each page should include:
-   a.
-A logo AND
+   - A logo AND
-   b.
-A navigation menu that links up all six (6) pages AND
+   - A navigation menu that links up all six (6) pages AND
-   c.
-A footer that contains social media links, contact information, copyright verbiage AND
+   - A footer that contains social media links, contact information, copyright verbiage AND
-   d.
-A search icon and/or a shopping cart icon (for presentation only, non-functional)
+   - A search icon and/or a shopping cart icon (for presentation only, non-functional)

 ## Process